IcoDeveloper/cordova-plugin-spen/README.md

 cordova-plugin-spen
 ---------------------------

-This plugin capture pen events, and dispatch them to
+This plugin capture s pen events, and dispatch them to javascript via events.

+This is a huge rewrite based on [Breezeemr's work](https://github.com/Breezeemr/cordova-plugin-spen).

+Currently using S Pen SDK 2.3 (more info [here](http://developer.samsung.com/s-pen-sdk)).

 ## Installation and usage